torchme/PostFinder/README.md

 ## What is it?

-**Post Finder** is telegram bot integration semantich search content.
+**Post Finder** is telegram bot integration based on semantich search content.

 ---
 ## 1. Installation from sources